intOppong/software_engineer_journey/journey/weekly_log.md

 ### Overview
 - Week 1
-  - Mum was sick & had to go to the shop everyday…But i know i had time in the eve & early mom to put in some pomodoro but i didn’t — These are the times  that will determine if i succeed (break in) or not.
+  - summary: Mum was sick so I had to go to the shop everyday.
+But I know I had time in the evenings & early mornings to put in some pomodoro but I didn’t — These are the times  that will determine if i succeed (break in) or not.
+- Week 2
+  - I’m at the point where Doing what I have to do especially when I don’t feel like doing it is my only option to break in.
+  - summary: week started of like last week ended, but I came out of it stronger & crushed it like I’ve never done before.
+Thanks to merijn & the realization that I have to do what I have to do to get what I want & that doing what I have to do makes me more happier than otherwise.
+Even though it sometimes "sucks" that’s life & it is what it is.
+So stick to happyness (cos it easier) & instead of feeling down & doing it cos it sucks.
+So since you're going to do it no matter the mood, choose to be happy & do it rather than feeling down & doing it because then it will really suck doing it.

 ### Week 1
 - What I did: